Sport Progreso

 Sport Progreso was a Peruvian football club, located in the city of Lima.
-The club was founded with the name of club Sport Progreso and played in Primera Division Peruana from 1912 until 1990.
+The club was founded with the name of club Sport Progreso and played in Peruvian Primera División from 1912 until 1933.
 The club won the national tournament in 1921 and 1926.
-In 1933, Sport Progreso was relegated and it was their last appearance in the Primera Division Peruana.
+In 1933, Sport Progreso was relegated and it was their last appearance in the Peruvian Primera División.